Skip to Main Content

 Here are some ideas to share with students about finding and using books and articles.
 If students are struggling to know how to search, our Doing Research guide has a page devoted to Search Tips.

-If you are looking for a quick way to find potential sources for a paper or project, library databases are the place to search.
 On the library homepage, click on the Databases tab at the top.
 The databases are listed alphabetically here, but are also listed by subject in the Research Guides.
+Different databases have different content concentrations, so be sure to search the right databases for the topic at hand.

 The research library at the Rijksmuseum, photo courtesy of Jan Sluijer